Active: A member of a Greek letter organization who has been formally initiated by their chapter.

 Legacy: A PNM whose parent, brother/ sister, or grandparent was a member of a fraternity or sorority.
-Legacy stipulations differ for each sorority and fraternity and do not guarantee membership.
+Legacy stipulations differ for each sorority and fraternity and do not guarantee or obligate an invitation to membership.

-Multicultural Greek Council (MGC): An umbrella organization for Tech’s 7 multicultural Greek-letter organizations, 3 sororities and 4 fraternities.
+Multicultural Greek Council (MGC): An umbrella organization for Georgia Tech’s multicultural Greek-letter organizations.
+There are 3 sororities and 4 fraternities within this council.

 New Member: One who has been accepted as a member of a sorority or fraternity.
 After a period of education about the sorority/fraternity, she/he may be initiated.